tosin2013/dddhexagonalworkshop/03-Anti-Corruption-Layer/02-Implement-a-Translator.md

-# Step 2: Implement the Anti-Corruption Layer Translator
+# Step 2: Implement the Anticorruption Layer Translator

 ## Overview

-In this step, we'll implement the `SalesteamToDomainTranslator` class, which is the heart of our Anti-Corruption Layer.
+In this step, we'll implement the `SalesteamToDomainTranslator` class, which is the heart of our Anticorruption Layer.
 This translator converts external system data into our domain model, protecting our domain from external changes and terminology.

 ***_Note_***: We have 2 new fields in our Attendee, MealPreference and TShirtSize.
 These have been added to better illustrate the translation